Samuel Berger (boxer): Life outside boxing

 He had been in ill health for about a year before he died in San Francisco on February 23, 1925, at age 40.
 Perhaps a greater success at the business of refereeing and promoting boxing than competing, he died with a fortune equivalent to a million dollars today.
-The day after his death, thousands of people paid respect to the boxing legend with a moment of silence at a boxing match in San Francisco.
-As a high honor, Berger, who was Jewish, was inducted into the International Jewish Sports Hall of Fame in 1985.
+Berger, who was Jewish, was inducted into the International Jewish Sports Hall of Fame in 1985.